 The flex office is a way of organizing workspaces without an assigned workstation.
 It takes place, most often, within open spaces and allows to maximize the occupancy rates.

-Telecommuting has many advantages.
+Working remotely has many advantages.
 It can save time and increase productivity by doing “deep work” .
 Indeed, away from the office, employees in certain trades would be more efficient.
-Studies note that an employee in an open space is interrupted more than 130 per day.
+Studies note that an employee in an open space is interrupted more than 130 times per day.
 At home, it would thus be easier to concentrate on the missions of reflection: writing, analysis and modelling.

 In addition, working from home saves travel time.
 When we know that on average, a Parisian employee spends 1h30 per day in transport, it is a significant gain.
 Thus, 95% of teleworkers claim to benefit from a better quality of their personal life .
 They no longer waste time on transport but can also better organize their working day.
 Early risers connected from 8 a.m., athletes who take advantage of the lunch break to run or night owls who prefer to work in the evening: they can all, in absolute terms, work at their own pace.